 “This gerrymandering plan gives political parties more power and opens the door to a process that doesn’t count anyone under age 18 or non-citizens when drawing legislative district maps,” says LWVMO President Evelyn Maddox.
 “They deserve representation and services just as much as registered voters.”

 The Missouri Senate approved SJR38 on Feb.
 10. The House ran out of time and passed the flawed Senate language in May without changes.
-Supporters stress that the measure would eliminate lobbyist gifts that Clean Missouri capped at $5 and lower the limit on contributes to Senate candidates by $100.
+The deceptive ballot language stresses that Amendment 3 bans lobbyist gifts (now capped at $5) and lowers campaign contribution limits (just to Senate candidates and just by $100).

 Voters approved Clean Missouri in 2018 to ensure that neither political party gets an unfair advantage when district maps are drawn.
 While Clean Missouri calls for fair maps, Amendment 3 would allow maps to be rigged to protect incumbent politicians.
 Click here for a two-minute video explaining a formula to determine if maps are gerrymandered called the Efficiency Gap.